vert-x/mod-lang-clojure/docs/core_manual_clojure.md

         {:prefix "/eventbus"} [{}] [{}])
       (http/listen http-server 8080 "localhost"))

-## Using the Event Bus from client side JavaScript
+## Using the Event Bus from client-side JavaScript

 Once you've set up a bridge, you can use the event bus from the client side as follows: